Along Came the Devil

-Along Came the Devil is a 2018 American horror thriller drama film written by Jason DeVan, Heather DeVan and Dylan Matlock, directed by Jason DeVan and starring Sydney Sweeney.
+Along Came the Devil is a 2018 American horror thriller drama film written by Jason DeVan, Heather DeVan and Dylan Matlock, directed by Jason DeVan and starring Sydney Sweeney and Bruce Davison.

 Plot

 After a troubled childhood where her mother disappeared and she was abused by her father, Ashley returns to her hometown and moves in with her Aunt Tanya.
 Soon, Ashley begins experiencing strange paranormal occurrences and realizes she has been possessed by a demonic force.
 Ashley's childhood friend Hannah and a local pastor named John try to help her, but the demon proves powerful and difficult to exorcise.
 Reverend Michael, an expert in demonology, eventually gets involved in the fight to save Ashley's soul.
 However, the exorcism ritual is rushed and its ending is unclear - it's left ambiguous whether Ashley is ultimately delivered from the demon's grip or succumbs to it.